s4midev/sugoi/README.md

 cat ./src/main.go | go run ./src
 ```

-Note: If you are running from an installed binary, you would replace `go run ./src` with `sugoi`
+Note: If you're running from an installed binary, you would replace `go run ./src` with `sugoi`

 ---